 - Login to the Web-based Android Market using your PC.

 - Using the Web Market, install this application to your registered device.

 - Once installed, plug your charger into the device to activate the bypass.

 - Once bypassed you see an “Activate” button.
 Click it, and your screen lock resets.

-Notes: Some newer devices will not detect the charger being plugged in, so I have included a second option, turning the device off (or pulling out the battery) and back on again will cause it to activate the bypass.
+However, please note that some newer devices will not detect the charger plugged in, so I included a second option, turning the device off (or pulling out the battery) and back on again will cause it to activate the bypass.

 If the app does not work for you, it could be that your version of Android is not compatible with this technique or you have a custom lock screen which you cannot bypass.
-Unfortunately, there isn't anything I can do to support those devices.
+Unfortunately, there isn’t anything the app can do to support those devices.